-Doctorate of K-12 Education Programs near Buffalo
+K-12 Education PhD Programs in Buffalo

 Educational leaders seeking to apply concepts in research and best practices in education might pursue a Doctorate in K-12 Education.
 Programs might require professional experience in education.

 K-12 Doctorate in Education

 It’s fun to think of a Doctor of Education as someone who fixes something that’s broken.
 After all, it’s well known that within our educational system there exist plentiful problems begging to be solved.
 Even for those who don’t believe that the system is broken (it does, after all, have some wonderful qualities) it’s difficult to deny that it doesn’t at least suffer from some undiagnosed illnesses or misapplied treatments.
 Nearly all of us could agree that our educational system could benefit from at least some considerate care.